Skip advert

 Advertisement - Article continues below

-The cheaper Junior Elettrica model arriving later is touted to be capable of up to 255 miles to a charge, or 371 miles if you stick to the city, which will make it the best option for those after distance rather than speed.
+The cheaper Junior Elettrica model is capable of up to 255 miles to a charge (WLTP), or 371 miles if you stick to the city, which will make it the best option for those after distance rather than speed.
+This compares to 250 and 248 miles for the Peugeot E-2008 and Jeep Avenger, while the entry-level Hyundai Kona manages up to 234 miles.

 Model